 Instructions

-- Fuse the fabric to the felt with the adhesive iron on material.
+- Fuse the fabric to the felt with the adhesive iron on material, following the manufacturer’s directions, so that you end up with one layered square.

 - Cut a piece of the wire and a strip of felt slightly shorter than the diameter of your circle.